Key takeaways

 Type of design team

 Different design teams offer various app development prices.
 Some of the reasons can be chalked up to the experience of the vendor.
-However, most of it depends on the type of design team.
+However, mostly it depends on the type of design team.
 Let’s take a closer look:

 Freelance designers.
 They typically offer the cheapest rates.
 However, there are many drawbacks: for example, there’s no guarantee they’ll deliver a great product.
 Undoubtedly, there are good designers, but they’re difficult to find.